 a) Designated Developments

-The CHA has designated Boynton Terrace, Gateway Towers, Mary Walker Towers and Dogwood Manor (designation pending) as elder-only in accordance with HUD regulations.
+The CHA has designated Boynton Terrace, Gateway Towers, Mary Walker Towers and Dogwood Manor as elder-only in accordance with HUD regulations.
 The CHA will offer available units first to elder families (62 years of age or older).
 If there are no elder families on the site- based waiting list, the CHA will next offer available units to near elder families (50 through 61 years of age, or 55 years of age as proposed for Dogwood Manor).

 b) Handicapped-Accessible Units [24 CFR 960.407(b)]